robojumper/robojumper.github.io/content/too-real/names-strings.md

 > Warning, config variable coverType actually named CoverType

 because the compiler had, at some point (perhaps even in `XComGame`) seen the name `CoverType`, so this variable is actually called `CoverType`.

-Why that warning is a thing?
-Nobody knows, all of this is case-insensitive anyway.
+In fact, the compiler seemingly records this mismatch because config files are actually case-sensitive, and the runtime is clever enough to not use an arbitrary string representation of the variable name when loading from config.

 To "fix" it, either follow the *opposite* of the advice and call it `CoverType`, or choose an entirely different name.

 ## Closing Words